Data handling with Pandas![link image 69](/icons/link.svg)

 of dataframes![link image 120](/icons/link.svg)

-The last DataFrame joining tool is join
+The last tool for joining dataframes is join

 .
 It is similar to merge